The Value of Faculty-Student Collaborative Research

-The benefits of independent student research, under the supervision of a faculty member, have been widely acknowledged.
-A well-crafted research experience can help students develop both professionally and personally, enhancing their skills of critical thinking, collaboration, ethical reasoning, civic agency, problem-solving, and much more.
+A well-crafted research experience under the supervision of a faculty member can help students develop both professionally and personally, enhancing their skills of critical thinking, collaboration, ethical reasoning, civic agency, problem-solving, and much more.

-Through the office of Undergraduate Research and Graduate Opportunity (affectionately known as “URGO”), students will find a host of semester and summer opportunities to engage in research with Augsburg faculty or through off-campus programs.
+Through URGO (the office of Undergraduate Research and Graduate Opportunity), students will find a host of semester and summer opportunities to engage in research with Augsburg faculty or through off-campus programs.
 Paid research opportunities are available on a competitive basis.

 To fulfill the Augsburg Experience requirement, a research collaboration must involve: